-SUBPART 25.73 - ACQUISITIONS FOR FOREIGN MILITARY SALES (Pavisad Santambar 10, 2016 through PROCLTP, 16,00)
+SUBPART 25.73 - ACQUISITIONS FOR FOREIGN MILITARY SALES

 (c)(iv) DEVIATION 2016-03 implements an exception granted to DLA by the Defense Security Cooperation Agency (DSCA) to allow FMS medical equipment and medical systems that the contracting officer has determined require manufacturer or distributor delivery and installation to be shipped as f.o.b. destination.